OpenStickCommunity/Hardware/Open_Core0/README.md

-1 - Schematics have not been finished yet but will be added at a later time 2 - The RGB turbo LED is currently not implemented in the firmware 3 - The side LEDs are currently not implemented in the firmware 4 - Vendor resources have not yet been updated for the Open_Core0
+1 - Schematics have not been finished yet but will be added at a later time 2 - The RGB turbo LED is currently not implemented in the firmware 3 - The side LEDs are currently not implemented in the firmware

 The Open_Core0 is an embedded SMD design with through hole components.
 It is not recommended to assemble these yourself unless you have a setup to do SMD assembly.